almaeder/SCC-LapackInterfaceGPGPU/README.md

 ## LapackInterface
 Matrix classes with internal storage that facilitate the direct invocation of LAPACK routines from C++.

 The matrix classes are primarily container classes without high level functionality incorporated as member functions.
-High level functionality is supplied by classes that utilized specific LAPACK routines.
+High level functionality is supplied by separate classes that call specific LAPACK routines.

-There is no associated vector class, as the classes are meant to be utility classes for invoking LAPACK routines.
-However, since LapackMatrix and LapackMatrixCmplx16 have the standard algebraic operator member functions and provide single index element access for column matrices, instances of these classes can certainly be used as a vector class if needed.
+There is no associated vector class as the classes are meant to be utility classes for invoking LAPACK routines.
+However, since LapackMatrix and LapackMatrixCmplx16 have the standard algebraic operator member functions and provide single index element access for column matrices, instances of these classes declared as N X 1 matrices can be used as a vector class.

 ### Prerequisites
 C++11